swiftlang/swift/docs/Literals.rst

 will indeed be able to choose NSString as the type of the string literal.
 All is well.

+In the case of integers or floating-point literals, the value effectively has infinite precision.
+Once the type has been chosen, the value is checked to see if it is in range for that type.

 The StringLiteralConvertible Protocol
 -------------------------------------